 Students have flexibility in planning their path to graduation.
 Students will meet with their counselors to make their own Personal Graduation Plan (PGP).

-To graduate, all students must complete:
+To graduate, all students must:

 - pass the End-of-Course exams in Algebra I, Biology, English I & II, and U.S. History

-This is considered the Foundation High School Program graduation plan.
+These requirements make up the Foundation High School Program graduation plan.